 Some background about the scholar

-Wolf wrote this collection of brief essays, as well as an autobiography of his early life.
-The latter details his and his family's journey from pre-WW2 Germany to the Netherlands.
-A happy childhood was soon interrupted by abrupt departure--as Nazi Germany invaded western Europe--transiting through France to Portugal, then travel by ship across the Atlantic, and finally, adolescence resumed in the Dutch Antilles in Curacao.
-Wolf wrote a weekly column in a San Francisco local newspaper for many years, and probably some other non-fiction and fiction works.
-From what I can tell, Muslims in Europe is self-published.
-Manfred Wolf is not what I would call a professional author, although he is very much a master of writing!
+Wolf also wrote an autobiography of his early life.
+It details his and his family's journey from pre-WW2 Germany to the Netherlands.
+A happy childhood was soon interrupted by abrupt departure--as Nazi Germany invaded western Europe--transiting through France to Portugal, then travel by ship across the Atlantic, and finally, adolescence in the Dutch Antilles in Curacao.
+For many years, Wolf wrote a column in a San Francisco weekly newspaper and many other non-fiction works and literary articles.
+"Muslims in Europe" is self-published.
+Wolf is not what I would consider a professional author, although he is a very fine writer!

 Less background about me